muhtasib/git-rollback/man/git-rollback.md

 Do not keep the changes at all.

+remote

+Specified the commit to undo is remote.

 branch_name

 If undoing remotely, the branch you want to undo from.
 Default branch is master.